logo for my-island-penang.com

 Micheal, Penang Nyonya Wedding Planner

 After prayers to the ancestors are over, the bride for the last time offer tea to her parents, thanking them.
+In the straits settlement days, the Seng Keh Mg (match maker) does all these rituals.

 She will arrange to have the bride's parent seated in preparation for the tea ceremony in the house.
 Then the bride is made to bow to her parents for the last time as their daughter.
 This seems to be some of the words they would pronounce.

 "You are grown up now and leaving your parents house to enter that of your husband.
 You must be obedient to your husband and parents in law."

 Usually before she could finished her advises, both parents and the bride would be sobbing their hearts out.
 Some daughters even fainted at this point and concerned parents tried to make it easier for her by being brave and not crying too.
-This happen to us again in the morning of the wedding.
-Finally reality strike you that you are really losing your daughter.

 Pre Nuptial dinner

 In both household, the relatives and close friends are invited to the pre nuptial dinner.
 Then there is the prayers to the God of Heaven and eating of "Kuih Ee".
 "Kuih Ee" is glutinous rice balls cooked in sugar syrup.

 It is said that swallowing the glutinous rice balls without biting will help ward off bad luck so tradition persists until today.
 At the stroke of midnight, the young bride will offer prayers to the God of Heaven and then the mother would feed her the rice balls.

-Significance of Tea Offering
+Significance of Tea offerin

 Offering tea to Mr and Mrs Richard Kee, See Koo and Kim